bwann/homelab/power.md

 The entire top drawer slot of the HELMER is occupied by the PSU, terminal blocks, the Ethernet switch, and router.
 (See photo above.)

-I used one of the sheet metal HELMER drawer assemblies here, leaving off the front panel, and trimming back the sides.
+I used one of the HELMER drawer assemblies here, leaving off the front panel, and trimming back the sides.
 The rear panel of the drawer has a cutout for the power supply and notches for thumbscrews holding the PSU to the panel.

 I used a sheet metal screw to fasten the drawer to the side of the cabinet so it can not slide out.